What Is a Blockchain Validator?

 And you’re all set.

-You can also fund a validator via Ledger partners such as Kiln using the Discover feature in your Ledger Live app.
+You can also fund a validator via Ledger partners such as Kiln using the Discover feature in your Ledger Wallet app.
 Kiln allows you to stake your ETH to fund a validator and earn a highly predictable return of up to 4.5% APR.

 Get in on Blockchain Validator’s Rewards